Vyral/jorge-gonzalez/_posts/2019-12-16-whats-the-difference-between-a-buyers-market-and-a-sellers-market.md

 {% include youtube.html %}<br>&nbsp;

 Whenever people ask me how the market is, I always tell them the same thing: It depends.
 Specifically, it depends on whether you’re buying or selling.
-If you’re selling, it depends where your home is priced at.&nbsp;
+If you’re selling, it depends how your home is priced.&nbsp;

 Real estate is local.
 In fact, I would call it sub-local.
 What’s the difference between a buyer’s market and a seller’s market, then? **A buyer’s market simply means buyers have more control, and a seller’s market means sellers have more control.** There are several important statistics agents look at to distinguish one from the other.&nbsp;

-The first market is **the** **homes’ average days on market,** or how long properties in a specific neighborhood stay on the market before going under contract.
+The first metric is **the** **homes’ average days on market,** or how long properties in a specific neighborhood stay on the market before going under contract.
 If the average is short, that’s an indication of a seller’s market.
 If the average is long, that means buyers have more control.&nbsp;

 {% include pullquote.html %}